In Flanders Fields Museum, Ieper (Ypres)

 The museum is situated in the Cloth Hall (Lakenhalle) on the market square (Grote Markt) in the centre of the historic city of Ieper, formerly known by the French name of Ypres.

-The museum entrance is situated on the southern façade of the Cloth Hall.
+The museum entrance is situated on the southern façade of the Cloth Hall to the right of the entrance to the Tourist Office (Toerisme).

 Research Centre for In Flanders Fields Museum